JackMao981/Sudoku/README.md

 # Sudoku
-Advanced Algorithm: Sudoku Solver
+Advanced Algorithms: Sudoku Solver

 This repo is for Lab 1 of the course Advanced Algorithms: Proving Sudoku is NP-complete.
-In our report, we walked through a proof where k-colorability is NP-complete, and that converting a n^2 x n^2 Sudoku board (where n represents a section of the board) to a graph format, Sudoku can be colored in n^2 colors, and therefore, is NP-complete.
+In our report, we walked through a proof where k-colorability is NP-complete, and that converting a n x n Sudoku board (where n represents a unit of the board) to a graph format, Sudoku can be colored in n colors, and therefore, is NP-complete.

 Our code is the implementation of our proof and creates a graph representation of a 9 x 9 Sudoku board.
 By proving this graph is 9-colorable, this Sudoku game can be satisfied since each of the nine colors represent a number from 1 through 9.